Hot Cross Buns

 Instructions

-• In a stand mixer bowl or a mixing bowl, combine the flour, sugar, cinnamon, allspice and nutmeg.
+• In a stand mixer bowl or a mixing bowl, combine the flour, sugar, instant yeast, cinnamon, allspice, nutmeg and salt.

-• Add ½ tsp of salt if you are using unsalted butter.
+• Note: Skip adding salt if you are using salted butter.

 • After it passed the windowpane test (see notes) add the room-temperature softened butter in 3 additions, 1 tablespoon at each addition.
 Add the raisins and let the dough combine well.